Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Key Takeaways

-• Directories use username/passwords which makes them vulnerable to major security issues
+• Directories use usernames/passwords which makes them vulnerable to major security issues.

 How Does 802.1X Authentication Work?